SimpleGeek/busbook-interface/README.md

-# Busmaster
+# BusBook

-This is the web interface for the Busmaster application.
+This is the web interface for the BusBook application.

 ## Issues
 It is expected that all open issues will be re-evaluated and worked after version